Supporting the Community

 Uralla Grants Program

 Funding allocation for the first round of the Uralla Grant program has been completed, with 14 recipients sharing in $50,000 to support the local community.
-The second funding round will be open for applications in the latter half of 2021.
+The second round of the Uralla Grants program is now open for applications.
+Grants of up to $5,000 will be available for eligible applicants.
+Applications close on Friday July 30.

 The distribution of grant funding will be available to any individual, community organisation or business that is a resident of the defined community area map.
 This area is comprised of the Uralla Shire Council area along with areas of Dangarsleigh and Kelly’s Plains within five kilometers of the New England Solar Farm project site.